Worship is Universal

 We will be diligent to focus on Scripture.

 There will be some Sundays that we celebrate with those who want to make a public profession that Jesus Christ is Lord of their lives through Believer’s Baptism.

-Every other week we partake of communion together.
+Every week we partake of communion together.
 This is done as a spiritual act of remembering the death of Christ.

 Information on Service times can be found on the page, What To Expect?